What do I have to leave when I sell my house?

 Tips for leaving fixtures and fittings

 What stays with a house when you sell it will be outlined clearly within your inventory.
-But, sometimes, a situation requires a human element – especially if there’s a disagreement.
+But, sometimes, a situation requires a human element of discussion – especially if there’s a disagreement.
 We’ve outlined our top three tips for leaving fixtures and fittings.